Middlesex County, New Jersey

 People know response times are slow or reporting is too manual, but nobody has turned that into one focused fix with ownership.

-AI interest often gets disconnected from operations
+Technology interest often gets disconnected from operations

-Scope the first operational fix
+Scope the first workflow fix

 Turn one visible process problem into a concrete build with clear inputs, outputs, and owner.